 3.)
 CBD isn’t just for humans – animals may take it as well (but it’s a good idea to check with a veterinarian first)

 4.)
-You can consume CBD oil in various ways — vaping, applying topically to your skin, liquid tinctures, gummies and capsules. – You can even cook with it!
+You can enjoy CBD oil in various ways — applying moisturizing CBD oils topically to your skin, or consuming liquid CBD tinctures, CBD gummies or CBD capsules. – You can even cook with it!

 5.)The hemp plant is incredibly absorbent, which means it’s prone to absorbing chemicals so when choosing a CBD oil always look for the use of Organic Hemp Oil.
 You can see this on the supplement facts panel on the back of any product.